cnswoolley10/Polymer-Plotting/README.md

 Python dependencies are: Numpy, Matplotlib and PySimpleGUI (GUI only).

 There is also a folder containing all the necessary bits to run the most recently exported version as an .exe file.
 Save the whole folder, then run the executable within it.
-This should need no python installation at all, though I don't have a digital signature to sign .exe files, so windows will tell you it doesn't know who the publisher is :(.
+This should need no python installation at all, though I don't have a digital signature to sign .exe files, so windows will probably tell you it doesn't know who the publisher is :(.